 In close cooperation with our strategic partners in the technology industry and leveraging our expertise in containerization and power distribution, in 2010 we began to manufacture modular IT infrastructure solutions, designed to specification for select IT channel business partners.
-These solutions serve as the infrastructure for modular data center deployment model and are in themselves self-contained fully-functional data centers.
+These solutions serve as the infrastructure for the modular data center deployment model.
 Modular data centers may be rapidly deployed with other modular infrastructure such as power and cooling to deliver a cost-effective alternative to traditional raised-floor data centers.
 Active Power designs and delivers the exterior shell and a fully outfitted interior - including electrical, cooling, monitoring, and other elements - ready for the IT channel partner to add its IT racks and servers.
 After the IT channel partner adds its IT equipment to our modular IT infrastructure solution, the IT channel partner has a functional data center ready for deployment at its end-user site.